 Cannabis Cultivation: What is Hydroponics?

-Hydroponics is a cultivation method that uses only water to grow plants, i.e. it’s the method of growing cannabis or any other plants without soils.
+Hydroponics is a cultivation method that uses only water to grow plants, i.e., it’s a method of growing cannabis or any other plant without soil.

-There are many reasons why cannabis growers may choose hydroponics to grow they cannabis plants.
-For example, hydroponics eliminates soil-borne pests that can affect the plant root.
+There are many reasons why cannabis growers may choose hydroponics to grow their cannabis plants.
+For example, hydroponics eliminates soil-borne pests that can affect the plant’s roots.
 Moreover, you will not need to use large amounts of pesticides with this cultivation method.